LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > The order of the rule is very important, because Prolog tries to find a rule, which can be matched successfully,
 > the first rule, that matches will be used.
 Variables will be set during runtime and the values will be passed
 > back as a reference, which is named [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 In imperative programming languages these side effects are undesired, but
-> can be very helpful in logical programming languages.
+> can be very helpful in logic programming languages.
 >
->  But an advice in writing such rules: In the worst-case, the logical programming runtime will have to check all possibilities to calculate a solution.
+>  But an advice in writing such rules: In the worst-case, the logic programming runtime will have to check all possibilities to calculate a solution.
 The system tries to find a successful solution with a [backtracking algorithm](https://en.wikipedia.org/wiki/Backtracking).
 This can be a [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness) and so a solution cannot be calculated efficiently.

 ## Runtime